Configuration

 ### Severity and Priority Threshold

-By default, Nullify will create tickets with the same severity and priority thresholds as those reported in the dashboard.
-However, you can also set severity and priority thresholds specific to the Jira connector.
+By default, Nullify creates tickets using the same severity and priority thresholds reported in the dashboard.
+You can also set thresholds specific to ticket creation under **Configure -> Ticketing**, per finding type.

 ```